In a local paper, on a weekly basis, one of our old, not-so-friendly, neighborhood radicals writes a variation on the following sentiments:

 We’re all flawed.
 Not some of us.
 All of us.

 Second of all, there’s not a single human being on this planet who doesn’t operate on self-interest.
 That’s why giving total control to this one or that one, no matter the reason, no matter how noble the stated intention, is a real bad idea.

-Fairness.
-Equality of outcome.
-Wake up.
 Somebody’s got to have the power.
-Not just a little bit, but of the all-consuming variety.
+Not just a little bit, either, but of the all-consuming variety.

 Give anybody that kind of power, you better believe they’re going to use it to line their pockets, enrich themselves, grab special privileges, take care of their family and friends.